chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 ## The instrument panel

-The page is a NOAA windrose plus eleven canvas gauges, drawn by a few hundred lines of dependency-free javascript — and every needle, petal and readout redraws on every loop packet:
+The page is a NOAA windrose, a wind compass and ten dials, drawn as SVG by a few hundred lines of dependency-free javascript — and every needle, petal and reading redraws on every loop packet.
+Each instrument is a card: the drawing, then under it the reading, a line saying what it means, and today's high above its low.

-* Temperature, dew point, feels-like and humidity dials wear today's min–max as a band.
+* Temperature, dew point, feels-like and humidity dials draw today's low-to-high as an arc inside the ticks.
+Feels like says how far it is from the air temperature.
-* The wind compass carries a second ghost needle at the 10-minute gust direction.
+* The wind compass points its needle at the side the wind comes from, with a lighter, shorter needle for the strongest gust of the last ten minutes, and today's prevailing direction as a short arc.
+Under it:
+  "from WNW · gusting 14 mph from W", today's peak and the prevailing direction in words.
-* The barometer draws the 3-hour trend as an arc, with a chevron showing the direction of travel.
+* The barometer draws the 3-hour trend as an arc, headed in the direction of travel, and says it in words (`trend.barometer.desc`).
+* UV and air quality wear their EPA category colors on the rim, and say the category: "High" at a UV index of 6, "Good" at an AQI of 38.
+EPA names the UV index rounded, so the page does too.
+The air quality dial runs to 500, the top of EPA's Hazardous band.
-* Rain and rain-rate dials rescale themselves on a big day.
+* UV, solar radiation and rain rate draw today's peak as an arc from the floor.
+Rain and rain-rate dials rescale themselves on a big day.
 * The windrose is the NOAA banded kind, drawn from `day.windrose.banded` and `day.windrose.calm`.
 * UV, solar radiation and air quality (weewx-purple's `pm2_5_aqi`) gauges —